amzn/style-dictionary/docs/formats.md

 # Formats

-Formats are one of the ways to create files that act as interfaces for your style dictionary.
+Formats are define the output of your created files for your style dictionary.
 For example, you want to be able to use your style dictionary in CSS.
-You can use the `css/variables` template which will create a CSS file with variables from your style dictionary.
+You can use the `css/variables` format which will create a CSS file with variables from your style dictionary.
 You can define custom formats with the [`registerFormat`](api.md#registerformat).

-Templates and Formats serve the same purpose: use your style dictionary as data to build a file.
 You use formats in your config file under platforms > [platform] > files > [file]

 ```json
 {